Debt Consolidation Care

 FCRA

-Stands for Fair Credit Reporting Act and was enacted in 1970 to provide adequate right to the consumers to have access to information stored in their credit report, avail a free copy of the report annually from all the three major credit bureaus, etc. FCRA also stands for Federal Credit Reform Act.
+Stands for Fair Credit Reporting Act and was enacted in 1970 to provide consumers with the right to have access to information stored in their credit report, get a free copy of their credit reports annually from each of the three major credit bureaus, etc. FCRA also stands for Federal Credit Reform Act.

 G